 I reserve the right to make changes to any aspect of the course as I may see fit over the course of the quarter.
 It is each student's responsibility to regularly check the announcements and their e-mail in Canvas for possible changes.

 LEARNING OUTCOMES ADDRESSED:

-At the end of the course successful students should:
+At the end of the course successful students should have improved their ability to: